andyto1234/AutoGraphicDesign/README.md

 # AutoGraphicDesign

 This package is intended to read a news url and summarise it using `newspaper3k`.
-The title is then sent to `Drawbot` to create a simple desing created by me.
+The title is then sent to `Drawbot` to create a simple design created by me.

 Before using the code, install every package in requirements.txt using `pip install`